 MRSC Member of the Royal Society of Chemistry

-Richard started his career in science with an industrial placement during his third year of his Applied Chemistry degree at the University of Portsmouth.
+Richard started his scientific career undertaking two six-month industrial placements during his third year of his Applied Chemistry degree at the University of Portsmouth.
 The first six months were spent working in the Chemistry Section of the Naval Aircraft Materials Laboratory (NAML) where he undertook a wide range of analytical work as well as being involved in investigating mid-air collisions of MOD aircraft.
 This was Richard’s first experience of scientific investigative work.
 The second six months were spent working in the fuel additive section of Nalco Exxon Energy Chemicals, based at Fawley Oil refinery.
 He was responsible for testing and identifying the fuel additives for multi-national petroleum companies and the development of new additives.
-After completing his degree, Richard continued to study at Portsmouth University for his PhD, researching the effect of magnetic fields on the growth of sulphate reducing bacteria.
+After completing his degree, Richard continued to study at the University of Portsmouth for his PhD, researching the effect of magnetic fields on the growth of sulphate reducing bacteria.

-After leaving University Richard worked for a small Dorset based electronic and materials development company.
-He worked on projects to develop both corrosion monitoring equipment and crack detection systems for the rail industry.
-During his time at the company he worked within a team to investigate the cause of a major UK rail accident.
+After leaving University Richard worked for a Dorset based electronic and materials development company.
+He worked on projects to develop both corrosion monitoring equipment for helicopters, as well as crack detection systems for the rail industry.
+During his time at the company he worked within a team to investigate the cause of a major UK rail incident.

-Since joining Hawkins, Richard has undertaken the BOHS P100 Asbestos Survey course, Chartered Institute of Environmental Health, Level 2 Conflict Resolution and Personal Safety and the Bond Solon Expert Witness Familiarisation course and Confined Space Training.
+Since joining Hawkins, Richard has undertaken the BOHS P100 Asbestos Survey course, Chartered Institute of Environmental Health, Level 2 Conflict Resolution and Personal Safety, the Bond Solon Expert Witness Familiarisation course and Confined Space Training.
 Richard is a member of the Association of Stage Pyrotechnicians, having completed the ASP Practical Pyrotechnics Safety Awareness Course in 2016.
 Richard has also attended UK-AFI Training Conferences and presented to insurance forums and loss adjusters.